-6.3.12.7 Resource [cmdhNwAccessRule]
+7.3.12.7 Resource [cmdhNwAccessRule]

-The Resource [cmdhNwAccessRule] defines limits in usage of specific underlying networks for forwarding information to other CSEs during processing of CMDH-related requests, see clause D.12.7 of oneM2M TS-0001 [Y.oneM2M.ARC].
+The Resource [cmdhNwAccessRule] defines limits in usage of specific underlying networks for forwarding information to other CSEs during processing of CMDH-related requests, see clause D.12.7 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC].

 The context of this Resource is as follows.